Beth H. Gelles

 A committed and involved member of the Edgemont and Westchester communities, Nancy has served three terms on the Executive Board of the Edgemont PTA and Edgemont PTSA in addition to chairing numerous committees over two decades.
 Nancy is a founding Executive Board Member of Impact 100 Westchester, a women’s not-for-profit charitable organization.
 Nancy serves on the Advisory Board of Yonkers Partners in Education and held several Advisory Council positions at Cornell University.
 Nancy has completed the New York State Association of College Admissions Counseling (NYSACAC) Summer Institute, the Independent Educational Consultants Association (IECA) Summer Training Institute and a Seminar Series on Financial Aid Counseling.
 She is a member of NYSACAC, Higher Education Consultants Association (HECA) and is an associate member of IECA.

-An avid skier, runner, chef and traveler, Nancy resides in Edgemont with her husband, Randy, and her three children – a daughter at Cornell University, a son at Edgemont Senior High School and another son at Edgemont Junior High School.
+An avid skier, runner, chef and traveler, Nancy resides with her husband, Randy, in Westchester County, where they’ve raised three children — a daughter who graduated from Cornell University and Columbia University Teachers College and who teaches English at Stuyvesant High School in Manhattan, a son who attends Columbia University, and another son at Edgemont High School.